Shanghai Express-1932

 Grade: A

-The Bridge on the River Kwai (1957) is a war film that serves as an example of character-driven story-telling from the perspective of each person.
+The Bridge on the River Kwai (1957) is a war film that is an example of character-driven storytelling from each person’s perspective.

-Films of this genre frequently do not steer too far from the straight and narrow showcasing the war event perspective so that this often becomes larger than the humanity piece.
-A key is the American, British, and Japanese points of view turning the grand epic experience into a more personal one.
+Films of this genre frequently do not steer too far from the straight and narrow, showcasing the war event perspective.
+This often becomes larger than the humanity piece.
+A key point is the American, British, and Japanese points of view, which turn the grand epic experience into a more personal one.

-The British commanding officer, Lieutenant Colonel Nicholson (Alec Guinness) refuses manual labor and a battle of wills erupts between the two men.
-Meanwhile, an American, Commander Shears (William Holden), also being held at the same camp, vows to destroy the bridge to avoid a court-martial.
+Lieutenant Colonel Nicholson (Alec Guinness), the British commanding officer, refuses manual labor, and a battle of wills erupts between the two men.
+Meanwhile, Commander Shears (William Holden), an American also being held at the same camp, vows to destroy the bridge to avoid a court martial.

 Is Shears too revenge-minded?
-We cheer Nicholson’s resilience but is he too stubborn for his good?
+We cheer Nicholson’s resilience, but is he too stubborn for his own good?

 Given that David Lean, responsible for such epic masterpieces as Lawrence of Arabia (1962) and A Passage to India (1984), directs The Bridge on the River Kwai, should be telling as far as the sweeping exterior landscape treats in store for the viewer.

-The lavish Asian landscape, so picturesque and beautiful, is peaceful amid the chaos and vile way the prisoners are treated.
+The lavish Asian landscape, so picturesque and beautiful, is peaceful amid the chaos and vile treatment of the prisoners.
 This imbalance is wonderfully rich and poignant against the robust storytelling.

 Deserving of each one of the accolades reaped on The Bridge on the River Kwai (1957), the film is the thinking man’s war film.